tom-ricci/octobox/README.md

 yarn create react-app my-app --template @tom-ricci
 ```
 # Usage
+### Styles
 Tailwind is preconfigured and imported, to use it all you need to do is add CSS classes to components.
 It's set up to use Dark Mode via classes.

-The routing solution is simple.
+To build Sass, use `npm run buildsass`.
+To daemonize this process, use `npm run sass`.
+The Sass daemon is initalized on startup so you don't have to use this if you run the development server, though.

+### Routing

+#### Static Routing
+Simply place your static HTML files inside `/public`.
+Since GitHub Pages supports static routing by default, nothing is required to make this work.

+Static routes will be preferred over dynamic routes, so if a static route and dynamic route are the same, the static content will load instead of the dynamic content.

+#### Dynamic Routing
 Components in the `src/pages` directory are associated with paths based on their name and location.
+Only default exports are used.

-Files named `Index.tsx` or `Index.jsx` inside a directory will load similar to `index.html` files.
+Files named `Index.tsx` or `Index.jsx` inside a directory will load similar to `index.html` files, with the route being the route of the directory.

 Files sorrounded in brackets will load dynamically, and spread operators will load as wildcards.
 Anything which returns a 404 will render `NotFound.tsx`.

 For example:
-* src/pages/Index.tsx => ./
+* ./ => src/pages/Index.tsx
 * src/pages/about/Index.tsx => ./about
+* ./posts/:post => src/pages/posts/[post].tsx
+* ./users/* => src/pages/users/[...profiles]
-* src/pages/posts/[post].tsx => ./posts/:post
+* ./somenonexistentpath => src/NotFound.jsx

+To transition between dynamic routes, you can use Framer Motion's motion component.
+Simply prepend `motion.` to the top level element of pages with the correct props to animate the element.

+### SEO
+Since GitHub pages doesn't natively support dynamically routed SPAs, Octobox has to redirect users from the 404 page when they attempt to navigate to a dynamic page if they're not already on another dynamic page.
+While this does mean GitHub Pages can host this app, it also means web crawlers may not crawl all of the app's routes.
+Because of this, you need to specify each route in `public/sitemap.txt` with the route being a query string for web crawlers to work.

+For example:
-* src/pages/users/[...profiles] => ./users/*
+* ./about => ./?/about
-* src/NotFound.jsx => ./somenonexistentpath
+* ./shop/checkout => ./?/shop/checkout
-> Note:
-> Only default exports will be used for rendering pages.

-Page transitions are also simple.
-You can use Framer Motion's motion component to animate.
-Pages are wrapped in AnimatePresence, so you can animate an element's class using normal Framer Motion syntax.

-The directories found in `src/` are generally simple to understand. `hooks/` is for React Hooks, `pages/` is for pages to be rendered, `static/` is for static files, and `styles/` is for custom CSS styles, with main.css being already imported.

-While no configuration is needed as it is all generated for you, you can edit said configurations to fit your needs.